Guide to the Hugh Mangum photographs, circa 1890-1922 and undated

 Original glass plate negatives are closed to patron use.
 Print and digital copies are available.

 All or portions of this collection may be housed off-site in Duke University's Library Service Center.
-The library may require up to 48 hours to retrieve these materials for research use.
+Consequently, there may be a 24-hour delay in obtaining these materials.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.